Skip to main content

 Findings will support programming to combat trafficking of children.

 NORC will develop reports for each study and facilitate a results validation workshop.
-Findings will be used to support CPC Partnership anti-trafficking programs.
+Our findings will provide rigorous, empirical data to enable JTIP, the government of Colombia, and CPC Partnership implementing partners to design high-impact interventions to combat child trafficking.

 Project Leads